Help (2021 theatrical film): Production

 Help was shot in a single location over a period of twelve days in 2020, during the COVID-19 lockdown.

 Release

-Help will be released on digital downloads from 15 February 2022.

-Help premiered at Cinequest film festival in March 2021.
+Help premiered at Cinequest film festival in March 2021 and was shown at the Fisheye Film Festival the following month.

-Showing at the fisheye film festival April 2021.
+It was released on digital download on 15 February 2022.

 Reception

 Film Threat reviewed Help, writing that "Be patient with the plot, including a story of a lesbian encounter that seems only to exist to be provocative.
 It’s there for a reason and plays into the ultimate payoff at the end.
 It’s worth the wait."
 Starburst also reviewed the movie, stating that it "plays well as a melodrama, but also has enough going for it to recommend to fans of psychological thrillers."